Hamdi Ulukaya: Business philosophy

 In March 2017, Ulukaya was featured on the cover of Fast Company magazine.
 The cover story was titled "How Chobani's Hamdi Ulukaya Is Winning America's Culture War".
 Later that spring, Ulukaya was featured by CBSNews' 60 Minutes on 9 April 2017, in a segment called "Chief of Chobani" that focused on his approach to business and philanthropy.

 In the spring of 2018, Ulukaya appeared on The Ellen DeGeneres Show and Good Morning America to announce that the company was celebrating its 10th anniversary as a national brand by giving a Chobani yogurt to every person in America.

 In April 2019, Ulukaya gave a TED Talk on the TED conference main stage in Vancouver, entitled "The anti-CEO playbook".

 In June 2019, Ulukaya launched Milk Matters, a program to support the future of dairy farming in America.
 Part of the program includes a new collaboration with Fair Trade USA to explore developing the first standard and certification program of the dairy industry.

+In the wake of growing food prices, Ulukaya criticized food makers for passing on rising costs to their consumers.
+Ulukaya criticized companies for chasing profits and stated that they need to focus on social responsibility.
+Ulukaya stated that businesses were more than happy to raise prices during inflation but slow to bring them back down when costs drop.
+Ulukaya has been committed to making affordable and nutritious foods using only natural ingredients.